kunalliman/Thyroid_Disease_Detection/README.md

 - Accurate predictions of thyroid diseases.
 - Efficiency in detecting the type of thyroid disease.
 - Reducing human error in the diagnostic process.

+## Tools Used
+This project utilizes the following tools and technologies:
+- Python
+- Flask
+- HTML

 ## Project Flow